 Some experts say animals that have been euthanized are picked up by renderers who process the carcasses, which may be blended into pet food.
 According to a 2004 report to Congress, sources for rendered materials include "dead animals from farms, animal shelters and other facilities."
 Under federal law, these are considered “adulterated ingredients,” which are defined partly as “an animal which has died otherwise than by slaughter.”
 Adulterated ingredients are illegal in all food for humans and animals.

-And that’s the exact problem with the pet food industry: Though health and safety regulations exist, they aren’t always followed or enforced.
-Indeed, a recent report on pet food by the Cornucopia Institute (a public interest group) confirms how regulatory loopholes allow some pet food makers to get away with using ingredients you’d never want your dog to eat.
+That’s the exact problem with the pet food industry: Though health and safety regulations exist, they aren’t always followed or enforced.
+A report on pet food by the Cornucopia Institute (a public interest group) confirms how regulatory loopholes allow some pet food makers to get away with using ingredients you’d never want your dog to eat.

 - Corn and wheat gluten